 Memorial day is also a day of celebration, as this day usually announces the arrival of Summer, people also take the long weekend to travel, throw parties and enjoy barbecues with friends and family.

 The biggest Memorial Day parade in the country takes place in Washington DC where over 200,000 Americans turn up to watch the event.
-Notable parades also take place in Chicago and Little Neck-Douglaston (NY), but all over America there will parades as Americans gather to watch, remember and celebrate.
+Notable parades also take place in Chicago and Little Neck-Douglaston (NY), but all over America there will be parades as Americans gather to watch, remember, and celebrate.